Non-Invasive Glucose Monitoring

 Optical methods Utilize the correlation factors, and the correlation value between biofluids and blood glucose is used for calibration.
 Fluorescence-based monitoring and various methods are dependent on sensors for estimating glucose levels.
 The classical H2O2 (hydrogen peroxide) is produced by an enzymatic reaction between Gox (glucose oxidase), and a change in fluorescence accompanies glucose. i.e., fluorescence-quenching, the effect of QDs, where QD, i.e., quenching degree, is estimated forms the basis for results.
 Sensors detect the QD.

-Infrared-based detection methods utilize the Infrared waves signals detection from targeted areas (region of interest, based on device, thumb, earlobes).
+Infrared-based detection methods utilize the Infrared wave signals detection from targeted areas (region of interest, based on device, thumb, earlobes).
 They can predict glucose levels based on calibration models.
 Similarly, the waves-based approach is used in many wearable products.

 Spectroscopy methods mostly use Raman spectroscopy for detection.
 It’s currently not feasible to adopt the technology in handheld/POCT/wearable devices.